JoshuaKGoldberg/TypeStat/packages/ts-enhance/docs/Usage.md

 # Usage

-You'll need to tailor TypeStat's settings for your project.
+You'll need to tailor `ts-enhance`'s settings for your project.
 Use the `ts-enhance` CLI tool to auto-generate a configuration file for you.

 ## Basic Usage